 - Flocked HTV

-- Apply the flocked HTV to your Cricut mat.
-A green or a blue mat will work here.
+Apply the flocked HTV to your Cricut mat.
+A Standard Grip or Light Grip mat will work here.
 Put the material shiny side down and press down well.

 Now that you have your flocked material cut, you can apply it to your surface.
 I am using a shirt as an example but this can also be used on tote bags, hats, blankets, and so much more.
 Use the video above for application instructions or keep reading to see how to apply.